rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 <img src="images/stackComplete.png" width=80%>

-8) Go to the CloudFormation output tab, and get the name of the API gateway end point, APIurl.
-Tbis is tbe URL used to send data to the device.
+8) Go to the CloudFormation output tab, and get the name of the API gateway end point, ApiURL Tbis is tbe URL used to send data to the device.
 Make a note of it as we will need it later.

 <img src="images/stackOutput.png" width=80%>